What is a technical writer and how can you become one?

 Planning and organization

 A lot of prep work must be done before you begin writing.
 You’ll have to establish a clear scope of work, conduct any preliminary research, and create a project outline.
-Strong planning and organizational skills will help make this process as efficient as possible.

 How to become a technical writer